Part II: How Can We Mitigate Opioid Prescribing Risk For the Good of the Patient...And the Practice?

 For most physicians and practices, getting started is the challenge.
 Issues of patient connectivity, unfamiliarity with teaching proven content in a structured curriculum, and lack of experience with shared medical appointments can represent significant barriers.
 OPOS provides a turnkey solution based on using board certified pain specialists to deliver the education on a dedicated telemedicine platform including all of the templated patient documentation.
 A small sampling of current topics include:

 Functional Monitoring for Patients

 Pain, Opioids, and Sleep

 Shared medical appointments are delivered by the OPOS telepain.MD service.
 Just like a physician needs tools for procedures, a physician needs tools for education.
 Starting with a proven tool is critical in order to be effective and have great economic return.
-You would not make your own scalpel and then perform a procedure.
 While education does not address every issue we identified in Part I, it addresses most issues.
 The remaining issues can be addressed by a thorough chart review which is a necessary step in identifying patient candidates for educational shared medical appointments.
 OPOS can help you with the review and creation of a risk mitigation plan.
 For the risk mitigation plan, a practice revenue/business plan can be created to detail the financial return on the new educational services.
 For patients, the benefits they will receive are priceless.